MetaMask/metamask-desktop/app/scripts/desktop/README.md

 - Copy the `.metamaskrc.dist` file to `.metamaskrc`
     - Replace the `INFURA_PROJECT_ID` value with your own personal [Infura Project ID](https://infura.io/docs).
     - Optionally, replace the `PASSWORD` value with your development wallet password to avoid entering it each time you open the app.
-- Build the extension to the `./dist/` folder with `yarn build:desktop:extension`.
+- Build the extension with desktop support using `yarn build:desktop:extension`.
-- Build the extension to the `./dist_desktop/` folder with `yarn build:desktop`.
+- Build the desktop app using `yarn build:desktop`.
     - Run `yarn start:desktop` to run dev mode.